junobuild/create-juno/templates/vanilla-js-example/README.md

 Ready to go live?

 Just like for local development, you'll need to create a Satellite — but this time on the mainnet [Console](https://console.juno.build).
-Then, update your `juno.config.ts` with the new Satellite ID:
+Then, update your `juno.config.mjs` with the new Satellite ID:

 ```ts
 import { defineConfig } from "@junobuild/config";